monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 ---

-## 5. Domain Adaptation & Deployment Check
+## 5. Domain Adaptation and Deployment Check

 Causal fairness guarantees may not transfer automatically across contexts.